Emergence and transition of incompressible phases in decorated Landau levels

-While in clean Landau levels the magnetic length is the only dominant length scale, rich physics emerges in Chern insulators due to the competing length scales, where the lattice constant can no longer be ignored\cite{length1,length2,length3,length4}.
-Rather than focusing on how general Chern bands without an external magnetic field can mimic the physical properties of the Landau levels, it is also useful to explore how Landau level systems can capture the physics of lattice or moire Chern bands where periodicity plays an important role.
-Modulating Landau levels with periodic magnetic\cite{periodicmodulation1,periodicmodulation2,periodicmodulation4} or electrostatic fields has the benefits of experimental feasibility and analytic tractability for engineering unconventional topological platforms beyond simple Landau levels.
+While in clean LL the magnetic length is the only dominant length scale, rich physics emerges in Chern insulators due to the competing length scales, where the lattice constant can no longer be ignored\cite{length1,length2,length3,length4}.
+Rather than focusing on how general Chern bands without an external magnetic field can mimic the physical properties of the LL, it is also useful to explore how LL can capture the physics of lattice or moir\'e Chern bands where periodicity plays an important role.
+Modulating LL with periodic magnetic\cite{periodicmodulation1,periodicmodulation2,periodicmodulation4} or electrostatic fields has the benefits of experimental feasibility and analytic tractability for engineering unconventional topological platforms beyond simple LL.
 More importantly, it opens up new pathways to understand fundamental differences and similarities between Chern bands with and without the magnetic field\cite{withoutChern1,withoutChern2,withoutChern3,withoutChern4}.